 The Leading Lights accreditation programme offers services, partner agencies and commissioners a set of standards for supporting victims of domestic abuse.

-We are proud to be part of the NO MORE campaign and will be working with partners to bring this successful movement to Wales
+We are proud to be part of the NO MORE campaign and we're currently forming a Wales wide coalition to take it forward

 NO MORE is designed to unify everyone working to combat these issues in an unprecedented way – whether their focus is women and girls, men and boys, teenagers, children, minorities, rural or urban communities as well as corporate leaders from a variety of business sectors – behind one, powerful brand created to transform awareness and action.